felaube/b-spline-trajectories/README.md

 # b-spline-trajectories

-Exploratory research on short-term trajectory optimization of fixed-wing aircraft using a B-spline parameterization.
+Exploratory research on short-term trajectory optimization for fixed-wing aircraft using a B-spline parameterization.

 Each folder is a different implementation of the method, where a specific aspect of the algorithm is studied.